+'''

-User Configuration\Policies\Administrative Templates\Windows Components\Attachment Manager\Notify antivirus programs when opening attachments
+User Configuration\Policies\Administrative Templates\Windows

+Components\Attachment Manager\Notify antivirus programs when opening

+attachments

+'''

-Note: This Group Policy path is provided by the Group Policy template AttachmentManager.admx/adml that is included with all versions of the Microsoft Windows Administrative Templates.
+AttachmentManager.admx/adml that is included with all versions of the Microsoft Windows Administrative Templates.

 Windows tells the registered antivirus program(s) to scan the file when a user opens a file attachment.
 If the antivirus program fails, the attachment is blocked from being opened.